nguyenluan2001/botble/public/docs-cms/commands.md

 - [Theme commands](#theme-commands)
 - [Widget commands](#widget-commands)

-List of commands are used in Laravel CMS
+List of commands are used in Botble CMS

 <a name="install"></a>
 ## CMS Install